picocom-chips/picocom-dpdk/pcie/user_space/DPDK/doc/guides/rel_notes/known_issues.rst

 ------------------------------------------------------------------------------------------

 **Description**:
-   A known bug in the uio driver included in Linux kernel version 3.9 prevents more than one PCI device to be bound to the igb_uio driver.
+   A known bug in the UIO driver included in Linux kernel version 3.9 prevents more than one PCI device to be bound to the igb_uio driver.

 **Implication**: